wso2/docs-choreo-dev/en/docs/api/grpc-api.md

 !!! note
-    This section will introduce gRPC APIs, its features, and usage in Choreo This section will serve as learnig material.
+    This section will introduce gRPC APIs, its features, and usage in Choreo This section will serve as learning material.